The following is an in-depth analysis of two articles:

 15: “The Virus Continues to Mutate” – TRUE

-“Viruses do mutate — this is not a surprise or a breaking news story.” – Snopes
+“Viruses do mutate — this is not a surprise or a breaking news story.” – Snopes-Kasprak, for Snopes

 16: “Censorship … and the Complete Absence of Scientific Debate” – TRUE

-“It is hard to take seriously allegations of “censorship” from someone whose blog post has been viewed over 2 million times and shared over a hundred thousand times on Facebook.”
+“It is hard to take seriously allegations of “censorship” from someone whose blog post has been viewed over 2 million times and shared over a hundred thousand times on Facebook.”-Kasprak, for Snopes

 While Snopes takes some hard punches at Elliot for this claim, they seem to be aiming at him personally, rather than addressing his concerns.
 Their response reads more like a tabloid assault than a scientific dialog or review of factual evidence.

 Let’s be clear: none of the vaccines have been made “open-source” or available for public scientific review and inquiry.
-No one knows what is inside the vaccines, and while humanity faces this pandemic, pharmaceutical companies are doing their best to create their own secret patented formulas.
-There are no open scientific debates on the safety and efficacy of these vaccines based on complete knowledge of their ingredients, and most tests for each pharma company’s vaccine are being done by related companies and organizations.
+As far as I can tell, there have been no open scientific debates on the safety and efficacy of these vaccines, and most tests for each pharma company’s vaccine are being done by related companies and organizations.

 These are the issues that Elliot is pointing at, even in a poorly stated and clearly emotionally upset manner, not whether or not he has been able to reach people through his own blog, or whether or not people have “debated” about the vaccine and COVID-19 on the news.